-Jack M. Tanner helps solve business disputes.
-He employs many tools, including negotiation, alternative dispute resolution, and both traditional and atypical litigation tactics.
-He has represented clients in all aspects of commercial litigation, including contract disputes, receiverships, intellectual property, and construction matters.
-Jack is proud to count Microsoft, tw telecom inc. f/k/a Time Warner Telecom, and Frontier Airlines among his clients.
-He represents the receiver in the Indian Motorcycle receivership (which succeeded in resolving decades-old conflicting claims to the Indian® Motorcycle trademark), and is on the team that is challenging enforcement of Amendment 41 in Colorado.
+John M. Tanner helps businesses solve disputes.
+He employs many tools, including negotiation, alternative dispute resolution and both traditional and atypical litigation tactics.
+He has represented clients in all aspects of commercial litigation, including contract disputes, receiverships, intellectual property and construction matters.
+Jack is proud to count Microsoft, Noble Energy, Kinder Morgan, the University of Denver and the Denver Museum of Nature and Science among his clients.

-Jack has practiced with us since 1987 and was Chairman of the our litigation department from 2000 to 2005.
+Jack has practiced with Fairfield and Woods since 1987.
 Prior to private practice, he served as law clerk to Justice (later Chief Justice) Luis Rovira of the Colorado Supreme Court.
-He has been on the CBA Ethics Committee since 1996 and is a frequent lecturer on legal ethics, particularly ethics for in-house counsel.

 Articles in the National Law Review database by John M. Tanner